mradulbais15/appoloschool/README.md

-Installation
+##Installation

-To get started, you'll need to set up the project on your local machine:
+##To set up the project locally, follow these steps:

+Clone the Repository:

 Clone the Repository: